 It isn't likely this section will grow in leaps and bounds, but from time to time you never know what will pick up the interest of all the different news outlets of today.

 This was a fun little project that the growth hustler, Smit Patel, came up with during our time at HubSpot.
 The idea was to make a simple and friendly site that allowed people to quickly post what resolutions they had to support the startup community in the coming years and show an aggregated feed of all the posts.
 Turns out that mentoring was by far the biggest resolution out there!

-I say a lot of things on Twitter.
+I say a lot of things on Twitter; it is without a doubt my social network of choice.
 I do my best to keep up with showing off my design work-in-progress on Dribbble.
-You can subscribe to my updates on Facebook, take a listen to my musical preferences on Spotify, and endorse me on Zerply.
-I don’t post much code but the little I have can be found on Github.
+You can subscribe to my updates on Facebook, and endorse me on Zerply.
+I don’t post much code anymore these days, but the little I do still work on can be found on Github.

 Feel free to read on if you would like to learn more about me.
 If you want to chat about design, startups, or what funny things I’ve seen on the train recently, you can email me at email@example.com or send me a DM on twitter @simpson.

 Are you interested to learn more about me, or work on a new fantastic product together?
 Don't hesitate to reach out soon so we can chat!Let's Chat!